Shin Ramyun Black vs Original: Which Is Actually Better?

 Final Thoughts

-After a thorough taste testing, it seems that neither version is inherently better; it really comes down to personal preference.
-If you’re in the mood for something spicy and classic, the Original is your best bet.
+After thorough taste testing, it seems that neither version is inherently better than the other; it truly comes down to personal preference.
+If you’re in the mood for something spicy and classic, the Original is often the best bet.
 However, if you’re keen to explore a more complex flavour profile, Shin Ramyun Black might just win you over.
+The continuing popularity of both variants speaks to the diverse palate of ramen lovers in Korea, making it an exciting time for instant noodle enthusiasts.

 What’s Next?

-I plan to explore some of the unusual and lesser-known instant noodle brands available in Seoul.
+Next, I plan to explore some of the unusual and lesser-known instant noodle brands available in Seoul.
 Have you tried anything interesting lately?
+Your recommendations could lead to the next exciting taste test.

-Photos by Theodore Nguyen, FOX ^.ᆽ.^= ∫, makafood via Pexels
+Photos by Theodore Nguyen, makafood, Theodore Nguyen via Pexels